Drop/Add/Withdraw Policy

 Financial Aid Eligibility

-• Financial aid awards are affected by a full withdraw,
+• Financial aid awards are affected by a full withdrawal.

-• The College encourages students to speak with a financial aid representative to determine the financial impact if considering a full withdraw from the college.
+• The College encourages students who are considering a full withdrawal to speak with a financial aid representative to determine the financial impact.

 Associated Policies